How to Deal with Dirty Concrete Near Plants

 How to clean dirty concrete without killing nearby plants

 Fortunately, there is a tool for every job and a job for every tool!
-Scotts Outdoor Cleaners reached out and asked us to try their Scotts Outdoor Cleaner plus OxiClean, which gets it all taken care of without aggravation.
+I decided to give Scotts Outdoor Cleaner, which I've been told gets it all taken care of without aggravation.

 If it was up to Nate, he'd dump the concentrated stuff in his pressure washer and go to town.
 I'm too lazy to bust all that out for a small job, so I appreciate the fact that they make a 32 ounce bottle that attaches to a standard household hose.
 Scotts also makes a trigger spray bottle.
 Either way, it's foaming action for the win!
 Let it sit, scrub away with a handheld brush, and rinse.
 This task took me all of five minutes.